 DNS setup

-It is essential nowadays to have HTTPs configured.
-This requires public server access and such hostname configured properly.
+It is essential nowadays to have HTTPS configured.
+This requires public server access and the hostname is configured properly.

-To configure it, you need to have a domain name purchased (from Namecheap, GoDaddy or any marketplace) and DNS records added which point to your server.
+To configure it, you need to have a domain name purchased (from Namecheap, GoDaddy, or any marketplace) and DNS records added that point to your server.

 You can also use DNS management from the place where you bought your domain.
 But it is better to have it configured at the provider with better capabilities to manage DNS, such as:

-After purchasing a domain and creating a server at Hetzner, DigitalOcean or DataCrunch, go to the DNS panel and configure A records which point to your server, for example:
+After purchasing a domain and creating a server at Hetzner, DigitalOcean, or DataCrunch, go to the DNS panel and configure A records that point to your server, for example:

-This will configure app.dollardeploy.ai record which points to my server with IP address 12.34.56.78.
+This will configure the app.dollardeploy.ai record, which points to my server with IP address 12.34.56.78.

 Automatically generated DNS records

-To try things out or hosting the server behind a CloudFlare CDN, you can use automatically generated DNS records, provided by DollarDeploy.
+To try things out or host the server behind a CloudFlare CDN, you can use automatically generated DNS records, provided by DollarDeploy.

 Automatically generated DNS records